AP Government Score Calculator 2026

 Is this AP Government score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 Is AP Government the same as AP U.S. Government and Politics?